causti-co/website/src/text/_drafts/004-website-stack.md

 };
 ```

-I took the liberty of providing a basic transformer that removes the `tabindex` property from the `<pre>` tag (Is there a reason to want to make these available to tab navigation that I'm not getting?), as well as allowing additional classes and attributes to be defined by adding them next to the codeblock fence, like so:
+I took the liberty of providing a basic transformer that removes the `tabindex` property from the `<pre>` tag (Is there a reason to want to make these available to tab navigation that I'm not getting?), as well as allowing additional classes and attributes to be defined by adding them next to the code block fence, like so:

 ````md [class="line-numbers diff" start-line=53]
 ```js [class="line-numbers diff" start-line=53]